Mental Health And Depression: How To Help A Friend With Depression

 Not everyone manages depression in the same way, but there are a few strategies you can use to help someone with depression as well as protect your own well-being.

-- Educate yourself.
+Educate yourself.
 One of the best ways to help someone with depression is to better understand how the condition affects people.
-You’ll know better what to expect, and how you can best support your loved one.
+You’ll know better what to expect and how you can best support your loved one.
+Depression affects multiple aspects of a person’s life, including their behavior, mood, cognition, health, social activities, and relationships with others.

-- People often feel ashamed about depression.
-Support them in seeking professional help, as it is a treatable condition and proper can lead to a decrease in symptoms.
+People often feel ashamed about depression.
+Support them in seeking professional help, as it is a treatable condition, and proper treatment can lead to a decrease in symptoms.

-- Offer physical help.
-They may have less energy and feel unable to do routine tasks like grocery shopping.
+Offer physical help.
+They may have less energy and feel unable to do routine tasks like grocery shopping and other normal activities.
 Offer to help if you can do so without depleting yourself.

-- Offer to go on a walk, see a movie, or do social events together.
+Offer to go on a walk, see a movie, or attend social events together.
+Ask them to try a new hobby or other activity with you.
 Don’t force the issue, but let them know that you’d be happy to do something with them.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.